ADA Information & Compliance

 The City of Springfield is committed to abiding by all requirements of the Americans with Disabilities Act (ADA).
 In accordance with requirements of the ADA, as amended in 1990, the city will not discriminate against qualified individuals with disabilities on the basis of disability in city employment, services, programs or activities.
 The city recognizes that it is in the interest of all its citizens and visitors, and of all its businesses and organizations, that people with disabilities have access to the city's facilities, including its sidewalks, curb ramps and parking facilities, in accordance with applicable law.
 These are not only rights under applicable law, but are opportunities which provide economic, social and civic benefit.

 The city welcomes and requests input from persons with disabilities regarding accessibility.
-Please use the online form for comments, service requests and grievances.
+Please contact the City's Citizen Resource Center for comments and service requests.

 ADA Coordinator's Role